cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 {%endhighlight%}

 ## Returning a value
-If you want the operation to return a value you can use `ctx returns some_value` This invocation will set `some_value` on the current `ctx` and the script plugin will return this value when the script terminates.
+If you want the operation to return a value you can use `ctx returns some_value`.
+This invocation will set `some_value` on the current `ctx` and the script plugin will return this value when the script terminates.

 It should be noted that this call will not make the script terminate but it is probably best practice to make this call at the end of the script.

 ## Command line optional arguments of `ctx`
+These following flags should appear before the positional arguments.

 * `-t, --timeout=TIMEOUT` Request timeout in seconds (Default: `5`)
 * `-j, --json-output` Outputs the call result as valid json instead of its string value (Default: `False`)